 For example, in a 2018 demonstration by Google, users could play the new AAA title ‘Assassin’s Creed Odyssey’ by streaming it in one’s Chrome web browser.
 Because the game’s graphic rendering would be done remotely in the cloud, users didn’t need a powerful gaming PC to play it.
 They also didn’t have to download or install the game.

-It’s an exciting promise especially for those who can’t afford the cost of a gaming console, or the costs of upgrading one.
+This is an exciting promise, especially for those who can’t afford the cost of a gaming console or the costs of frequent upgrades to a gaming PC.

-What do I need to get on cloud gaming?
+What do I need to get on cloud gaming in Singapore in 2024?

 Just like streaming video, one needs a high-speed internet connection to stream games.